 We encourage students and families to start with savings, grants, scholarships, and federal student loans to pay for college.
 Students and families should evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.

-This information is for borrowers attending degree-granting institutions only.
-You must be attending a participating school located in the U.S. or have attended one during an eligible prior enrollment period.
-You must be a U.S. citizen or a permanent resident or a Non-U.S. citizen borrower with a creditworthy cosigner (who must be a U.S. citizen or permanent resident) and required U.S. Citizenship and Immigration Service (USCIS) documentation.
-U.S. citizens and permanent residents enrolled in eligible study abroad programs or who are attending or have attended schools located outside the U.S. are also eligible.
+This information is for RAUNDERstudents attending participating degree-granting schools located in the U.S. U.S. citizens or U.S. permanent residents are eligible.
+Non-U.S. citizen borrowers who reside in the U.S. are eligible with a creditworthy cosigner (who must be a U.S. citizen or U.S. permanent resident) and are required to provide an unexpired government-issued photo ID to verify identity.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

 If at any time during the repayment period you enter an approved internship, clerkship, fellowship, or residency program you may contact us to request a deferment.
 To apply for this deferment, you must submit a form completed by you and an official from the approved program, to us for consideration.
 If you receive the deferment, the Current Amount Due you will be required to pay each month during the deferment period will reflect the same repayment option that applied to your loan during the in-school period.
 Deferment periods are issued in up to 12-month increments.
 You can receive a maximum of four 12-month deferment periods (48-month maximum).
 Interest is charged during the deferment period and Unpaid Interest may be added to the Current Principal at the end of each deferment period, which will increase the Total Loan Cost.